guilhermesalvi/guilhermesalvi/README.md

 If you look for me right now, I will be developing an application or playing guitar.

-Well, if you want to chat with me about programming or have a coffee you can found me on [LinkedIn](https://www.linkedin.com/in/guilhermesalvi/) 📬# guilhermesalvi
+Well, if you want to chat with me about programming or have a coffee you can found me on [LinkedIn](https://www.linkedin.com/in/guilhermesalvi/) 📬